Shikaga/PitchBlackAnalysis/index.md

 In many ways, this makes more sense.
 Indeed, Fry is very much of a Ripley character.
 She is competent, strong, treated as an equal by the rest of her crew.
 She is also eminently pragmatic.

 The opening scene in which she attempts to purge the passenger cabin.
-Owens has every confidence that she is able to save everyone on board, even though Fry does not.
+Owens has every confidence that she is able to save everyone on board, even though Fry do

-Riddick
----

-Twenty seven minutes.
-This is how long it is before Riddick has his first line of dialogue.

-And yet, everyone

-Yes of course, Riddick.
-He is what we all came here to see isn't it?

-Well, no. At least, not in 2000 when Pitch Black was released.
-Sure, he is what we all left the cinema remember, but he was not the reason we came to see the movie.
-In the painfully nineties trailer, Riddick is as an incidental character at best.

 ???